fxschaefer/ejpt/README.md

   - metasploit: search for "winrm_script" and use the exploit (set FORCE_VBS to true; Fill out all required fields) -> This is used to get a meterpreter session and obtain system rights! <3 (But credentials are needed :()

+  ## Windows Privilege Escalation
+  Privilege escalation = elevation of privileges from a user to another (higher priviledged) via exploring vulnerabilities or misconfigurations

+  ### Windows Kernel Exploits
+  Kernel is the core of an Operating System and is resposible for many operations (I/O, Memory Management) The Windows Kernel is Called "Windows NT" and has two operation modes: User Mode (Programs and services running in user mode have limited access to system resources) and Kernel Mode (unrestricted access to system resources)
+  Privilege escalation on Windows systems will typically follow the following methodology:
+  - Identify kernel vulnerabilities
+  - Downloading, compiling and transferring kernel exploits to the target system

+  Kernel exploits are in most cases very unstable and may cause system damage and data loss.
+Therfore it is not recommended to do that in a pentesting szenario.

+  To Identify Exploits, use Windows-Exploit-Suggester (It compares targets patch level against microsofts vulnerability database